kristerkari/react-native-css-modules/docs/faq.md

 - No `:global` or `:local` keywords for CSS modules with React Native.
 - No support for using [classnames](https://github.com/JedWatson/classnames) module to handle multiple classnames (`classnames` outputs classnames as a string).
 - No way to pass options to Sass (`node-sass`) yet (planned).
-- No hot loading for Sass files that are imported with `@import` yet.
+- No hot loading for Sass, LESS or Stylus files that are imported with `@import` yet.

 ## I added a new CSS file and React Native throws an error for a missing module